BlvckBytes/ctor-ensure/README.md

 ## How to use

 Mark the target class for validation.
-This decorator accepts two parameters, the first one being the class' displayname, the second one being a flag whether or not to allow multiple errors per field (default false).
-For demonstration purposes, we'll switch that flag on.
+This decorator accepts three parameters, the first one being the class' displayname, the second one being a flag whether or not to allow multiple errors per field (default false) and the third one enables overriden inheritance validation extending (default false).
+For demonstration purposes, we'll switch the first flag on, getting to the second one later down the road.

 ```typescript
 @CtorEnsure('UserRegistration', true)
 class UserRegistrationModel {}